s-KaiNet/node-pnp-js/README.md

 ```

 ## Use cases:
 1. Any Node.js project with SharePoint.
-It can be remote jobs, azure functions, daemons
+It can be remote jobs, azure functions, daemons, etc.
 2. Build pipeline extensibility.
 You can easily enhance your gulp pipeline with custom actions touching SharePoint.
 3. Anything else you can do with Node.js and SharePoint :)